SrikanthChilaka/webapp-fork/README.md

     Last Name

 As a user, I will be able to update and get the account information after entering the credentials using basic auth.

+As a user, I can also add products, update them respectively.
 ## Requirements
 Node.js
 Express.js